Fred Perry (clothing label): History

 Despite frequent association with the music scene, Fred Perry has retained an enduring connection to the sporting world.
 The brand was the clothing sponsor of British tennis player Andy Murray from the start of his career until 2009.
 Murray's Fred Perry years saw his rise from novice to contender for Grand Slams – wearing Fred Perry, Murray reached the final of the 2008 US Open, losing to Roger Federer.
 In 2013, shortly before he became the first British man to win Wimbledon since Fred Perry in 1936, Murray was asked what Fred Perry (who died in 1995) would say to him if he were still around, "Why are you not wearing my kit?"
 Murray quipped.

-In July 2012 it was announced that the brand would collaborate with British Tour de France winning cyclist Bradley Wiggins "to develop an authentic, non-technical range of cycle wear".
+In July 2012 it was announced that the brand would collaborate with British Tour de France-winning cyclist Bradley Wiggins "to develop an authentic, non-technical range of cycle wear".
 The clothing range, known as the Bradley Wiggins X Fred Perry Collaboration, was launched in July 2012 under a six-year contract, with Wiggins also declaring himself a long-term fan of the Fred Perry brand.

-Fred Perry brand identity
+Brand identity

 While the Ben Sherman brand has been described as having become a "safe choice" in recent years, Fred Perry, along with Lonsdale, is still considered 'edgy', or even controversial.

 Fueled by sensationalist television, all skinheads were stereotyped as mindless, violent, and racist, with little attempt made to discriminate one subgroup from another.
 In the eyes of the media and the public, every skinhead was a racist, everyone who wore a Fred Perry shirt was a fascist, and everyone who wore Doc Martens boots was a Nazi.

-In 2015, the Guardian wrote that Fred Perry is a "a brand with its signature polo shirt that has consistently drawn on its heritage while remaining relevant."
+In 2015, The Guardian wrote that Fred Perry is a "a brand with its signature polo shirt that has consistently drawn on its heritage while remaining relevant."

-Fuelling debate around Fred Perry, is the situation whereby the brand has been 'claimed' by both the far right and far left.
-In Paris in 2013, a far-left activist was killed in a fight with far-right activists outside a Fred Perry store in Paris, with both groups wearing Fred Perry.
+In France, Fred Perry clothes are popular with both far-left and far-right activists, with both descending from the skinhead subculture.
+In June 2013, a fight broke out outside a private sale of Fred Perry apparel in Paris, in which far-left activist Clément Méric was killed by the far right.

 In recent years, the Fred Perry company has published a series of statements communicating its support for diversity and tolerance; however this has not stopped ongoing debate as to what values the Fred Perry brand, and those wearing Fred Perry, represent.